 When George Washington died in 1799 at his home at Mount Vernon, Virginia and it had only been two years since he had voluntarily left the office of President of the United States.
-Four days after his death his immediate family held a funeral at a church near Mount Vernon with traditional Masonic funeral rites and he was interned in a vault located a short distance away closer to the Potomac River.
-Since news traveled very slowly, by the time Philadelphia (the U.S. Capital at that time) heard that Washington had died Congress immediately called for December 26 to be a day of official mourning.
+Four days after his death his immediate family held a funeral at a church near Mount Vernon with traditional Masonic funeral rites and he was interred in a vault located a short distance away closer to the Potomac River.
+Since news traveled very slowly, by the time the people in Philadelphia (the U.S. Capital at that time) heard that Washington had died Congress immediately called for December 26 to be a day of official mourning.
 That day started with a sixteen cannon salute, followed by a procession of the members of Congress, military units and others to the Zion Lutheran Church for a memorial service.
 Initially Congress had requested that Washington remains be moved to the new national capital being built, which was renamed Washington, D.C. in his honor, and although the family this request Washington remains stayed at Mt.
 Vernon.
-A decision was also made to build a lasting memorial to honor Washington’s service to the country but the funding was not raised until the 1880s.
-(Shown below in the first photo is the Washington procession in Philadelphia, the next photo shows the Washington gravesite at Mt.
+(Shown below in the first photo is the Washington procession in Philadelphia, the next photo shows the Washington grave site at Mt.
 Vernon.
-For more information on the history of the Washington Monument and how it came to be built in Washington D.C. or for visitor information about planning a trip to Mount Vernon, please click on the links)
+For more visitor information about planning a trip to Mount Vernon or information on the history of the Washington Monument and how it came to be built in Washington D.C. please click on the links)

-The funeral of Adams started with ceremonial cannons being fired, a procession including the Governor of Massachusetts and other prominent political men, followed by a funeral service held at a church attended by over 4,000 people before Adams was interned in Hancock Cemetery.
+The funeral of Adams started with the firing of ceremonial cannons, a procession including the Governor of Massachusetts and other prominent political men, followed by a funeral service held at a church attended by over 4,000 people before Adams was interred in Hancock Cemetery.
 Years later, a basement crypt was built in the basement of the United First Parish Church across from the cemetery and is the final resting place of John and Abigail Adams.
-(Shown below are two photos of the gravesite of Adams)
+(Shown below are two photos of the grave site of Adams)

 The first president to die while still in office was William Harrison on April 4, 1841.
 President Harrison is known to have given the longest inaugural speech and to have served the shortest term as president, it was only 30 days.
-It has been said that the length of his two hour speech in the cold and wet weather led to his illness and subsequent death from pneumonia.
-At the time of Harrison’s death there was still not a regulated procedure for dealing with the funerals of the presidents so the White House was draped in black and a religious service by invitation only that was held in the East Room which was the first State funeral.
-Later there was another service held back in Cincinnati, Ohio and Harrison was interned at the Congressional Cemetery in Washington, D.C. but then he was re-interned in North Bend, Ohio.
+It has been said that his two hour speech in the cold and wet weather led to his illness and subsequent death from pneumonia.
+At the time of Harrison’s death there was still not a regulated procedure for dealing with the funerals of the presidents so the White House was draped in black and a religious service by invitation only that was held in the East Room, it was the first State funeral.
+Later there was another service held back in Cincinnati, Ohio and Harrison was interred at the Congressional Cemetery in Washington, D.C. but then he was re-interred in North Bend, Ohio.

 The photos below show the exterior and interior of the Lincoln Tomb in Springfield, IL.
 For more information on Lincoln’s Springfield home and the Lincoln Tomb, please click on the link.

-Special Historical Fact: Several years after the death of President Lincoln a historian was looking through photos of the funeral procession when it passed through New York City on April 25, 1865.
-In a strange coincidence, shown in the photo are a very young Teddy Roosevelt, the future President of the United States, and his brother Elliot in the window of the home of their grandfather, Cornelius Roosevelt, which was located on Broadway and the two brothers are watching the funeral procession as it went through the streets of New York City.
+Special Historical Fact: Several years after the death of President Lincoln a historian was looking through photos of the funeral procession when it had passed through New York City on April 25, 1865.
+In a strange coincidence, shown in the photo are a very young Teddy Roosevelt, the future President of the United States, and his brother Elliot in the window of the home of their grandfather, Cornelius Roosevelt, which was located on Broadway.
 (Shown below in the upper left portion of the photo Teddy and Elliot Roosevelt can be seen in the window of the building)

 When Franklin Roosevelt, a distant cousin of Teddy Roosevelt, died on April 12, 1945 in Warm Springs, Georgia it had been only six weeks since his inauguration for an unprecedented fourth term.
 Since World War II was still being fought overseas it was determined that the funeral plans should be subdued.
-Franklin’s body was transferred by train to Washington, D.C. arriving on April 14 where it was set onto a caisson with a military guard as it traveled from Union Station to the White House where the casket was set on a catafalque for a laying in state in the East Room.
+Franklin’s body was transferred by train to Washington, D.C. arriving on April 14 where it was set onto a caisson with a military guard as it traveled from Union Station to the White House where the casket was set on a catafalque in the East Room.
 A private funeral service was held at the White House which was attended by immediate family, friends, members of Congress and other foreign dignitaries while flags were lowered at half-staff at both the White House and the Capitol.
-There was no lying in state at the Capitol Rotunda because on the same day, a few hours later, Roosevelt’s casket was reloaded on to the caisson to be taken back to Union Station to travel to Hyde Park, New York for burial at the Roosevelt Estate, Springwood.
+Roosevelt’s casket was reloaded on to the caisson to be taken back to Union Station to travel to Hyde Park, New York for burial at the Roosevelt Estate, Springwood.
 (Shown below are two photos of the funeral of FDR at Springwood in Hyde Park, NY.
 For more information on the FDR National Historic Park which was Roosevelt’s childhood home and his final resting place, please click on the link)

 John Kennedy was the most recent president to die while in office when he was assassinated on November 22, 1963 in Dallas, Texas.
 Perhaps one of the most tragic passing of a president due to the fact that the country was witness to the event as it was broadcast on national television.
 The body of Kennedy was transferred from Texas to Washington, D.C. aboard the presidential plane, Air Force One.
 Jacqueline Kennedy, the president’s widow, sent instructions to the White House staff to begin preparations for a state funeral with many elements similar to Lincoln’s funeral which happened almost a century earlier, extensive research was done so as not to miss any details.
-The East Room at the White House was draped in black material and a specially prepared catafalque was placed in the room where a private service was held for the immediate family.
+The East Room at the White House was draped in black material and a private service was held for the immediate family.